 You have the right to free legal advice (legal aid) if you’re questioned at a police station.
 You can change your mind later if you turn it down.

 You must be told about your right to free legal advice after you’re arrested and before you’re questioned at a police station.
 You can:

 - ask for the police station’s ‘duty solicitor’ - they’re available 24 hours a day and independent of the police

 - tell the police you would like legal advice - the police will contact the Defence Solicitor Call Centre (DSCC)

 - ask the police to contact a solicitor, eg your own one

-You may be offered legal advice over the phone instead of a duty solicitor if you’ve committed a less serious offence, eg being disorderly.
+You may be offered legal advice over the phone instead of a duty solicitor if you’re suspected of having committed a less serious offence, eg being disorderly.
 The advice is free and independent of the police.